Wednesday, 3 April 2013

 They managed to reach a consulate, where staff helped them contact police.
 The woman has returned home, while the man is still in Brazil helping officers with their inquiries.

-Wallace Aparecido Souza Silva, Carlos Armando Costa dos Santos and Foudakis de Souza have been arrested on suspicion of the crime.
+Wallace Aparecido Souza Silva, Carlos Armando Costa dos Santos and Jonathan Foudakis de Souza have been arrested on suspicion of the crime.

 ‘The victims recognised the three without a shadow of a doubt,’ Mr Braga said.
 The men’s mug shots were also recognised by another woman who said she’d been raped by the three under similar circumstances last month.